In this section

 • Less frequent/minimal dosing adjustments

-• Reversibility of a bleeding event is more challenging
+• Reversibility of a bleeding event may be more challenging

 What pain-relieving medications can I take while on warfarin or a DOAC?

-You should take acetaminophen (Tylenol) for aches, pains, fever or headache unless you are allergic or have a pre-existing medical condition that does not allow you to take it.
-Consult your AC Clinic clinician or primary care physician regarding a safe dosage while taking warfarin or a DOAC.
+Acetaminophen (Tylenol®) is preferred for aches, pains, fever or headaches unless you are allergic or have a pre-existing medical condition that does not allow you to take it.
+Consult your AC Clinic pharmacists or primary care physician regarding a safe dosage while taking warfarin or a DOAC.

 Who should I tell about my medications?